nickbrandt/GitLab/doc/administration/geo/replication/high_availability.md

 On the secondary, the remote endpoint for the PostgreSQL Geo database will be specified.

-1. Edit `/etc/gitlab/gitlab.rb` and ensure the following to disable PostgreSQL and Redis from running locally.
+1. Edit `/etc/gitlab/gitlab.rb` on each application server in the secondary cluster, and add the following:

     ```ruby
     ##